Do I need to complete a tax return?

 If HMRC do not agree, however, they may ask you to complete the return and to tell them about the change in your circumstances in the Additional Information boxes.

-If you have not received a return for the year but think you might receive one, contact HMRC and let them know why you think you no longer need to complete a self assessment return – you might be in time to stop them issuing one.
+If you have not received a notice to file a return for the year but think you might receive one, contact HMRC and let them know why you think you no longer need to complete a Self Assessment return – you might be in time to stop them issuing one.

 If you have not received a tax return but you had income or capital gains on the list above you need to notify HMRC by 5 October following the end of the tax year in which you had the income, or you may face a penalty.
 HMRC will then send you a tax return to complete.